thypad/bovespa/README.rst

 record, which is the last record in the file.
 The other records are stockquote records, and carry various information on daily stock trading.

-Some of the information in the stockquote records are:
+Some of the information in the stockquote records (and how it's usually called in portuguese) are:

+- date             ("data do pregão")
-- stock symbol
+- stock symbol     ("símbolo da ação")
-- open price
+- open price       ("preço de abertura")
-- high price
+- high price       ("preço máximo")
-- low price
+- low price        ("preço mínimo")
-- close price
+- close price      ("preço de fechamento")
-- volume
+- volume           ("quantidade total")
-- financial volume
+- financial volume ("volume total")

 To print the date, stock symbol and close price of each record in the file, you can do this::